• Home

 • Previous years’ household income is below VA’s National Income or Geographical-Adjusted Thresholds

-It is important to remember that the above qualifying criteria is for VA Healthcare, NOT for VA Homemaker and Home Health Aide benefits.
-The qualifying criteria for THOSE benefits are listed below.
+It is important to remember that the above qualifying criteria is for VA Health Care, not for VA Homemaker and Home Health Aide benefits.
+The qualifying criteria for those benefits are listed below.

-VA Decisions on VA Standard Medical Benefits
+Applying for VA Standard Medical Benefits

 Veterans who need to first apply for VA Standard Medical Benefits may experience a delay in being accepted into the program depending on circumstances and other factors, assuming they qualify.

-According to the Department of Veterans Affairs, applications that are incomplete or missing information which includes income or “military information” will cause the application to move into “pending status” until the final determination can be reached.
+According to the Department of Veterans Affairs, applications that are incomplete or missing information, which includes income or “military information,” will cause the application to move into “pending status” until the final determination can be reached.

 The VA may require the veteran to supply additional information.
 In such cases, the contact will be made by U.S. mail.
-Veterans should be prepared to make copies of any required documentation and submit either by mail, fax, or electronically.
+Veterans should be prepared to make copies of any required documentation and submit either by mail, fax or electronically.

 Do not send originals of any documents to the VA as they will not be returned.

-This VA program is offered to those who have a clinical need for daily care based on how the medical issues affect the veteran’s ability to perform daily self-care activities.
-The VA official site explains that the program is only for those in need of skilled care, case management, and daily activities including:
+The VA Homemaker and Home Health Aide program is offered to those who have a clinical need for daily care based on how the medical issues affect the veteran’s ability to perform daily self-care activities.
+The VA explains that the program is only for those in need of skilled care, case management and daily activities including:

 • Bathing